Green Steps To Sustainable Tourism

-The Green Steps to Sustainable Tourism initiative is a commitment by all at Africa Albida Tourism (AAT) to consciously consider the environment in all the group’s activities.
-The group has long been a leader in eco-friendly tourism development in Southern Africa and charted the course with the construction of Victoria Falls Safari Lodge, for which the group was awarded the Green Globe Distinction Award in 2000 for outstanding environmental practices in its construction.
-Since then eco-consciousness has been ingrained in the group’s culture, and this was again evident during the construction of the group’s luxurious 20-room Victoria Falls Safari Club, during which contractors were virtually “fenced in” to very defined areas so that the delicate environment was not destroyed.
+The Green Steps to Sustainable Tourism initiative is a commitment by all at Africa Albida Tourism (AAT) to consciously consider the environment in all the hospitality group’s activities.
+AAT has long been a leader in eco-friendly tourism development in Southern Africa and charted the course with the construction of Victoria Falls Safari Lodge, for which the group was awarded the Green Globe Distinction Award in 2000 for outstanding environmental practices in its construction.
+Since then eco-consciousness has been ingrained in AAT’s culture, and this was again evident during the construction of the group’s luxurious 20-room Victoria Falls Safari Club, during which contractors were virtually “fenced in” to protect the delicate environment.
 Large and small trees were fenced, a few were translocated and even the grasses were preserved and replanted after construction was complete.

 The legendary values on which Victoria Falls Safari Lodge are founded inspire profound respect for the environment and foster a spirit of partnership with host communities.
 AAT Chairman, Dave Glynn says: ‘This is our way of acknowledging the huge privilege we have and the responsibility we hold in our hands.
 By sustainably utilising the natural resources, caring for the flora and fauna, creating jobs and uplifting the communities in which we operate, AAT shares its love for Africa’s warm and hospitable people, her vibrant culture, incredible wildlife and immense physical beauty.’

 Corporate Social Responsibility

 Africa Albida Tourism is critically aware that the wildlife resources and natural attractions of Africa require care from all stakeholders, and in this regard has not shied away from its corporate responsibilities in protecting these resources.
 The group’s social corporate responsibility initiatives include the following: